K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	    max_connections: 10

 ### <a name="41"/>5.
 Deploy Guide
-To deploy software through the BOSH deployment CLI, the system cell and release to be used in deployment manifestyml must be uploaded first, and the deployment manifestyml file must be written.
+To deploy software through the BOSH deployment CLI, the system cell and release to be used in the deployment manifestyml must be uploaded first, and the deployment manifestyml file must be written.
-Check if the stemcell and release is uploaded properly.
+Check if the stemcell and release are uploaded properly.
 The BOSH CLI to check is ‘bosh stemcells’ and ‘bosh releases’.
 Provides the bosh deploy CLI command which deploys Software(servicepack software).

 Proceed to deployment with the procedures below.